BruceEckel/WinterTechForum-hugo/content/health/index.md

 feeling the altitude, don't wait!
 Also, the urgent care clinic (at the top of this page) is only three miles away, so if you think you might need that, go see them sooner rather than later.

+7. Another option is [The Fountain](https://www.thefountaincb.com/) on Elk & 4th, which can give you IV Therapy for altitude adjustment.